-Professor von Maur’s professional qualifications include extensive experience in urban design and town planning, practiced in collaboration with leading international offices such as Duany Plater-Zyberk and Company.
+Professor von Maur’s professional qualifications include extensive experience in urban design and town planning, practiced in collaboration with leading international offices such as Placemakers, Duany Plater-Zyberk and Company, and Studio Sky.
 This includes a diverse range of projects, including infill, suburban retrofit, resort communities, and transit-oriented development.
-Other professional work includes significant experience with residential and mixed-use building design in Chicago, traditional heavy timber frame design and construction in northern Michigan, and freelance building design consultation for custom homes.
+Other professional work includes significant experience with residential and mixed-use building design in Chicago, traditional heavy timber frame design and construction in northern Michigan, and freelance building design consultation for custom homes and new urban development in Michigan.